sungchang79/Alimtalk/en/alimtalk-console-guide.md

 ### Send/Cancel

-If you select **Proceed after Inspection** when performing mass delivery of Alimtalk, you can send or cancel Alimtalk in the **Query Mass Delivery** tab.
+If you select **Proceed after Inspection** when performing mass delivery of AlimTalk, you can send or cancel AlimTalk in the **Query Mass Delivery** tab.

 ![alimtalk_07_201812.png](https://static.toastoven.net/prod_alimtalk/alimtalk_07_201812.png)